streamdp/ip-info/README.md

 the location associated with a given IP address.
 * **HTTP and gRPC Support:** The microservice can be accessed and interacted with using both protocols, providing flexibility in how it can be integrated into other systems or applications.
+* **Rate limiting:** The microservice provides per-client rate limits and sends a **429** HTTP response when the client makes requests too frequently.
+* **Caching:** The microservice implements caching to improve availability and reduce database load.
 ### Usage example:
 Start postgresql and ip-info containers:
 ```shell